Saturday, November 23, 2024

 “This is what I do,” she said.
 “The main part of my week is being with these people, these friends, and being active.
 I fear I won’t be able to do it anymore.”

 Coronado is updating its recreation fee schedule, which hasn’t been touched in decades.
-But members of the tennis community say the rate increase is unfairly steep.
+Members of the tennis community say the rate increase is unfairly steep.
 They came in droves to address the Coronado City Council as it heard a presentation on the proposed rate increases during its Sept.
 3 meeting.

 The council will make a decision on the matter during a public hearing at its Sept.
 17 meeting.
 (Read more about the changes here.)